SphaeroX/alphasense-opc-n3/README.md

     - Particle counts for 24 distinct size bins.
     - Particle size boundaries for each bin (in µm).
     - Actual sampling period and sample flow rate.
-    - Status information like laser status and reject counts.
-- **Configurable Sampling Period**: Allows you to programmatically set the sensor's sampling period.
 - **Adjustable Measurement Sleep**: Configure how long the sensor waits between readings so that it can collect data over extended periods (e.g., 60 seconds) before transmission.
 The wait uses a non-blocking timer so your code can